Thinking about straightening your teeth? Great choice!

 For those looking for a subtle treatment with a nearly invisible appearance, Invisalign clear aligners can be the ideal solution.

-Since their introduction on the market over 20 years ago, Invisalign has revolutionized the possibilities of orthodontic care.
+Since their introduction on the market over 20 years ago, Invisalign treatment has revolutionized the possibilities of orthodontic care.
 Using patented technology, Invisalign clear aligners use state-of-the-art methods to straighten teeth and achieve healthy bites and beautiful smiles.

 A large appeal of Invisalign aligners is, of course, that they are nearly invisible: clear plastic aligners fit comfortably over your teeth, slowly moving them into their correct positions, without requiring any metal or wires.

 While your aligners are removed during mealtimes, you can eat whatever you want: you don’t need to avoid any particular food or drink.
-You can eat candy, drink coffee, or chew gum without any consequences – as long as you promptly brush your teeth, rinse your aligners, and put them back in afterwards.
+You can eat candy, drink coffee, or chew gum without any consequences – as long as you promptly brush your teeth, rinse your aligners, and put them back in afterward.

 Taking the Invisalign aligners out also makes them easy to clean: you can soak them in cleaning solution, or scrub them gently with a toothbrush.

-The easy home care of Invisalign decreases the chances of gum infection and/or dental decay, resulting in better oral health and better overall health.
-This is an appealing aspect of Invisalign for patients of all ages.
+The easy home care of Invisalign aligners decreases the chances of gum infection and/or dental decay, resulting in better oral health and better overall health.
+This is an appealing aspect of Invisalign treatment for patients of all ages.